WithoutHaste/Pinker/README.md

 In a single-level diagram, all scopes are at the same level of detail.

-The source is made up of a **Layout** section and a **Relations** section.
+The source is made up of a **Layout** section and a **Relate** section.
 Each section header ends with a colon and an end-line.

 ```
 Layout:
 	[A][B][C]
 	[D]...[E]
-Relations:
+Relate:
 	[A]->[B],[D]
 	[B]->[C]
 	[C]->[E]